Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

-# Simulated Device Cloud Upload sample for Azure IoT Gateway SDK
+# Simulated Device Cloud Upload sample for Azure IoT Edge

 These are step by step instructions on how to build and run this sample.
 A more in depth walkthrough, for both [Linux](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-linux-gateway-sdk-simulated-device) and